ovichincodes/auto-emergency/README.md

 ## About AEAS

-AEAS is a web application which aim is to help users navigate their way out of any emergency they encounter.
+AEAS is a web application that aims to help users navigate their way out of any emergency they encounter.
 It is built upon the [Laravel Framework](https://laravel.com/) which uses the MVC architecture.
 The following are some of the features of this application:

 -   Registration and login for both normal users and mechanics.
 -   Uses basic [Google Maps Javascript API](https://developers.google.com/maps)